 Note: When transforming from a real vector to complex and back, it is slightly faster to set Direction to 1 in the real to complex FFT.

 Note also that the value of Direction is ignored if the INVERSE keyword is set.

 Set this keyword to shift the zero-frequency component to the center of the spectrum.
-In the forward direction, the resulting Fourier transform has the zero-frequency component shifted to the center of the array.
-In the reverse direction, the input is assumed to be a centered Fourier transform, and the coefficients are shifted back before performing the inverse transform.
+In the forward direction, when CENTER is set, the resulting Fourier transform has the zero-frequency component shifted to the center of the array.
+In the reverse direction, when CENTER is set, the input is assumed to be a centered Fourier transform, and the coefficients are shifted back before performing the inverse transform.

 Note: For an odd number of points the zero-frequency component will be in the center.
 For an even number of points the first element will correspond to the Nyquist frequency component, followed by the remaining frequency components - the zero-frequency component will then be in the center of the remaining components.

 Set this keyword to a scalar indicating the dimension across which to calculate the FFT.
 If this keyword is not present or is zero, then the FFT is computed across all dimensions of the input array.
 If this keyword is present, then the FFT is only calculated only across a single dimension.
 For example, if the dimensions of Array are N1, N2, N3, and DIMENSION is 2, the FFT is calculated only across the second dimension.

 Note: If the CENTER keyword is also set, then only the dimension given by the DIMENSION keyword is shifted to the center.
 The other dimensions remain unshifted.